 Once the ingredients are well mixed, pour in the Irish whiskey and blend on low for another 30 seconds.

 Pour into a clean, air tight container.
-This home made Baileys will keep for about two months.
+This home made Irish cream will keep for about two months.
 It’s a good idea to give the bottle a shake when you plan to serve it each time since the ingredients can separate in storage.

-Normal store-bought Bailey’s Irish cream lasts for two years, either opened or unopened.
-It can be stored in the fridge or pantry as long as it is not in direct sunlight and stored between 32 and 77° F.
+It is best stored in the fridge but can be stored in the pantry as long as it is not in direct sunlight and stored between 32 and 77° F.

-Homemade baileys has a shorter life.
+Homemade Irish cream has a shorter life.
 Even though the alcohol in homemade Irish cream acts as a preservative, it should still be kept in the refrigerator.

-Baileys Irish cream is delicious served on the rocks, or poured into a cup of hot coffee.
-This homemade Baileys recipe makes the perfect cocktail when mixed with other spirits.
+Irish cream is delicious served on the rocks, or poured into a cup of hot coffee.
+This homemade Irish cream recipe makes the perfect cocktail when mixed with other spirits.

 Serve it neat as an after dinner cocktail.
 It’s like dessert in a glass!
 You can also use it to make cakes, cookies, brownies, or even frosting with it.